-SFA A 2 - GREEN AND SUSTAINABI LE VALLEY Ref IDP Ref KPI Name Description of Unit of Past Year Original Annual Revised Annual 01 Ju Performa y 2022 to 3 une 2023 Performance comments / Reason(s) for Improvement Plan(s) to correct deviation кет Measurement Performance Target Target Target Actual R deviation from target (under and over performance) from target (underperformance) TL14 KPI020 Conduct an External Audit of the Stellenbosch Municipal Waste Disposal Facilities Number of external audits of the Stellenbosch Municipal Waste Disposal Facilities conducted by 30 June 1 1 1 1 1 G TL15 KPI021 Implementation of identified waste minimisation projects Number of identified waste minimisation projects implemented by 30 June 2 2 2 2 2 G TL16 KPI014 Process building plan applications of <500sqm within 30 days after the date of receipt Percentage of building plan applications of <500sqm processed within 30 days after the date of receipt 62.35% 75% 70% 70% 42.91% R 587 / 1 368 x 100 = 42.91% A Building Plan Process Investigation was completed and submitted to the Municipal Manager in March 2023.
+SFA A 2 - GREEN AND SUSTAINABI LE VALLEY Ref IDP KPI Name Description of Unit of Past Year Performance Original Annual Target Revised Annual Overall Performance 01 July 2022 to 30 June 2023 Performance comments / Reason(s) for deviation from target Improvement Plan(s) to correct deviation from target Ref Measurement Target Target Actual R (under and over performance) (underperformance) TL14 KPI020 Conduct an External Audit of the Stellenbosch Municipal Waste Disposal Facilities Number of external audits of the Stellenbosch Municipal Waste Disposal Facilities conducted by 30 June 1 1 1 1 1 G TL15 KPI021 Implementation of identified waste minimisation projects Number of identified waste minimisation projects implemented by 30 June 2 2 2 2 2 G TL16 KPI014 Process building plan applications of <500sqm within 30 days after the date of receipt Percentage of building plan applications of <500sqm processed within 30 days after the date of receipt 62.35% 75% 70% 70% 42.91% R 587 / 1 368 x 100 = 42.91% A Building Plan Process Investigation was completed and submitted to the Municipal Manager in March 2023.
 A BDM Action Plan to address the outcomes of the independent building plan process investigation was completed and submitted in June 2023 for implementation as of 01 July 2023.
 A new BDM Policy, operational guidelines, and procedures were developed.
 A new draft BDM Bylaw has been developed and is to be submitted to the Council for approval BDM staff capacity constraints have been addressed with the appointment of an additional plans examiner, who will assume duty on 01 August 2023.
 A further request for additional BDM capacity will be submitted to the Municipal Manager and CFO.
 Microorganogram changes to the BDM organogram are in process and will be submitted to the MM for consideration.
 Staff capacity constraints within internal commenting directorates (specifically Infrastructure Services) need to be addressed.
 Funding has been secured from the WCG for the upgrade

 SF.
-2 - GREEN AND SUSTAINAB LE VALLEY Ref IDP Ref Description of Unit of Measurement Past Year Performance Original Annual Revised 01 July 2022 Annual June 20 verall Performance 01 July 2022 to 30 June 2023 Performance comments / Reason(s) for deviation from target Improvement Plan(s) to correct deviation from target Kei Medsurement Telloillance Target Target Target Actual R (under and over performance) (underperformance) before the public can participate. of the Building Plan Application Management System (BPAMS), which is currently in process.
+2 - GREEN AND SUSTAINABI LE VALLEY Ref IDP Ref KPI Name Description of Unit of Measurement Past Year Performance Original Annual Target Revised Annual Overall Performance 01 July 2022 to 30 June 2023 Performance comments / Reason(s) for deviation from target Improvement Plan(s) to correct deviation from target Kei Target Target Actual R (under and ever (underperformance) before the public can participate. of the Building Plan Application Management System (BPAMS), which is currently in process.
 A BDM Action Plan to address the outcomes of the independent building plan process investigation has been developed and is currently being implemented.
-TL17 KP022 Wastewater quality measured ito the Department of Water and Sanitation's License Conditions for physical and micro parameters Percentage of wastewater quality compliance as per the analysis certificate, measured quarterly 51.75% 70% 70% 70% 46.04% R Stage 6 load- shedding had an impact on the Stellenbosch Waste Water Treatment Plant, necessitating ongoing maintenance and the replacement of some equipment.
+TL17 KP022 Wastewater quality measured ito the Department of Water and Sanitation's License Conditions for physical and micro parameters Percentage of wastewater quality compliance as per the analysis certificate, measured quarterly 51 .75 % 70% 70% 70% 46.04% R Stage 6 load- shedding had an impact on the Stellenbosch Waste Water Treatment Plant, necessitating ongoing maintenance and the replacement of some equipment.
 The effluent discharge limits have been discussed with the Department of Water and Sanitation for relaxation of their limits.
 A number of upgrades and repairs have been instituted at the various plants, such as the renewal of pumps and inlet screens, the ordering of a standby generator for the dewatering facility, etc. In addition, an experienced service provider has been hired to assist with the operation and maintenance of the plants while the vacant positions are filled.
 TL19 KPI016 Reduce organic waste Percentage of organic waste reduced by 30 June 42% 20% 20% 20% 51.30% В Total Waste = 962 m3 / Total Waste Entering landfill = 1 875 m3 x 100 = 51.30%